 The Board is accountable to the shareholders for good corporate governance of the Group.
 The principles of corporate governance and a code of best practice are set out in the UK Corporate Governance Code (UKCGC) as applicable to accounting periods beginning before 1 October 2012 issued in June 2010.
-Although under the rules of the Alternative Investment Market (AIM) the Company is not required to comply in full with the code nor state areas in which it does not comply, the Board has taken steps to comply with the requirements of the code in so far as is reasonably practicable for a Company of this size.
+Although under the rules of the Alternative Investment Market (AIM) the Company is not required to comply in full with the code nor state areas in which it does not comply, the Board looks to the code for best practice in so far as is reasonably practicable for a Company of this size.